zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 ### Using Kendo UI in ASP.NET MVC 4 application

+> This section includes information about ASP.NET MVC bundling.
+The information is not related to Kendo UI, but we provide it for greater convenience.

+> For more details, please refer to the [official ASP.NET MVC documentation](http://www.asp.net/mvc/tutorials/mvc-4/bundling-and-minification).

 1. Create a new ASP.NET MVC 4 application from Visual Studio or open an existing one.

 1. Add a reference to **\wrappers\aspnetmvc\Binaries\Mvc3\Kendo.Mvc.dll**.